hmcalister/Go-Compose-Template/README.md

 An environment variable `DEBUG` is checked when the container starts up, and can be set in the `compose.yaml`.
 If this variable is set, logging is instead set to level `DEBUG` and logs are written as text directly to `stdout`.

+### TODO:

+- Add SSL to the Postgres database.
+- Prevent outside requests to Postgres database --- look into Docker Compose networking.